im2fast4u/im2fast4u.github.io/_posts/2025-11-23-post-intro-to-energy.md

 What surprised me is that energy can't be created or destroyed.
 I never knew that until I read *Six Easy Pieces*.
 It helped me understand what energy really is.

 ## Where I See This in Real Life
 A real life example of energy is when you run around, or when you jump up or down.
 Your energy is making you do that by force.
-Albert Einstein defined energy as mass times the speed of light squared.
+Albert Einstein defined energy as mass times the speed of light squared ($E = mc^2$).
 This means that the more mass you have in your body, the more energy you have.
 There are many different forms of energy such as heat energy, kinetic energy, chemical energy, electrical energy, etc.

 ## Conclusion
 As you can see, this blog post contains the important information you need to know about energy and the conservation of energy.
 You now know different types of energy and how to define it with real life examples.
 This blog post just shows you the basics of physics.
 Like I said, there are more posts of energy in the physics sections of this website.
 Thank you for reading my blog post!